RuneBlaze/phylogenomic_dataset_construction/README.md

 The updated scripts cover from the read processing to transcript processing steps.
 The orthology inference scripts remain the same with only slightly updates.

+Citation:

-Citation: Yang, Y. and S.A.
+Yang, Y. and S.A.
 Smith.
 2014.
 Orthology inference in non-model organisms using transcriptomes and low-coverage genomes: improving accuracy and matrix occupancy for phylogenomics.
 Molecular Biology and Evolution. doi: 10.1093/molbev/msu245

+Morales-Briones, D.F., G. Kadereit, D.T.
+Tefarikis, M.J.
+Moore, S.A.
+Smith, S.F.
+Brockington, A.Timoneda, W.C.
+Yim, J.C.
+Cushman, Y. Yang.
+2019.
+Disentangling Sources of Gene Tree Discordance in Phylotranscriptomic Datasets: A Case Study from Amaranthaceae s.l. bioRxiv 794370.

 ##### After cloning the repository you need to change several paths within the next scripts in order to make them work on your local computer: